appdev-lessons/gitpod-setup/content.md

 ![](/assets/git-commit.png)
 {: .bleed-full }

 Now, you should get into the habit of pushing your code to GitHub very often.
-If you do, then you're certain never to lose your work, among many other benefits of using GitHub to store your code.
+If you do, then you're certain never to lose your work, among many other benefits of using GitHub to store your code. **Gitpod will delete your workspace after a period of inactivity (14 days).
+You will lose all of your work if you do not make git commits and push the code to GitHub!!!**

 ## Sharing a Gitpod snapshot